INEC Probes Unauthorised Access, Disclosure of Information from CVR Database

 Ike, a native of Imo State, contested the House of Representatives seat for the AMAC/Bwari Federal Constituency in the Federal Capital Territory under the Nigerian Democratic Congress and lost.

-INEC National Commissioner and Chairman, Information and Voter Education Committee, Mohammed Haruna in a statement issued Tuesday revealed that the Commission has immediately commenced a thorough investigation to establish the facts surrounding the incident.
+INEC National Commissioner and Chairman, Information and Voter Education Committee, Mohammed Haruna, in a statement issued Tuesday revealed the Commission has immediately commenced a thorough investigation to establish the facts surrounding the incident.

 He noted: “The attention of the Independent National Electoral Commission (INEC) has been drawn to allegations currently circulating on social media and in some sections of the media regarding the alleged unauthorised access to the Commission’s Continuous Voter Registration (CVR) database and the subsequent publication of information on a candidate in the recent primaries of a political party in the Federal Capital Territory.